NoMoreDg/Nlogin-Steam/README.md

 Nlogin Steam is a batch script that will help you change your account fast.
 (The batch script is currently in romanian only)

+# In this version i added in the folder the SNLogin
+SNLogin does not have the GUI that Nlogin has

 # Usage
 1) After launching the batch file you will need to type a nuber between 1 and 6 depending on your accounts count